Things That Don't Make Sense About World War II's Battle Of Los Angeles

 Let's do a little thought experiment here: Imagine you're alone in your house and you think you hear a noise in the kitchen.
 Do you cautiously go and see what it is before deciding on a subsequent course of action, or bust out about 10,000 guns and repeatedly blast into the darkened kitchen for about 105 minutes straight without stopping once to check if you hit anything inside?
 If you chose the latter, then congratulations: You have the decision-making skills of the Army personnel responsible for attacking the atmosphere above Los Angeles on February 25, 1942.

 Granted, reports do indicate that military radar saw ... something(?) poking around in the air about 120 miles west of Los Angeles on the night in question.
 This happened around 2 a.m..
 What was it?
 No clue.
 How big was it?
 No idea.
 Were there more than one?
-Yes and/or no. Did any fighter jets go out to investigate?
+Yes and/or no. Did any fighter planes go out to investigate?
 Nope.
 Did anyone confirm the imminent, existential threat terrorizing the skies above Los Angeles?
-Apparently not
+Apparently not.

 We mentioned Secretary of the Navy Frank Knox's "war nerves" excuse.
 It really does seem like the public and military were so, so freaked out by Pearl Harbor and subsequent false reports of further attacks in New York that they shot first, asked questions later.
 Civilians were told to be prepared — air raids would blare.
 Pilots and radar technicians had even mistaken fishing boats off the coast for enemy vessels in prior weeks.

-False sightings of UFOs, paratroopers, and jets
+False sightings of UFOs, paratroopers, and planes

 And so we come to the most beloved-by-conspiracy-lovers bit of strangeness about the Battle of Los Angeles: aliens.
 After all, what else could appear on radar, be flattened by an endless barrage of American military muscle, and then not exist?
 That's some logic right there.

 Depending on the report, eyewitnesses described anything from a "bell-shaped to an oblong or round object that measured anywhere from 16 to 80 feet" moving 200 mph, per Warfare History Network.
-Citizens of Los Angeles, meanwhile, called in reports of Japanese paratroopers diving out of squadrons of jets.
+Citizens of Los Angeles, meanwhile, called in reports of Japanese paratroopers diving out of squadrons of planes.
 On the military side of things, artilleryman Charles Patrick described what he saw in a letter, per History.
 "I could see six planes, and shells were bursting all around them," he wrote.
 "Naturally, all of us fellows were anxious to get our two-cents' worth in and, when the command came, everybody cheered like a son of a gun."
 But as we know, nothing was there.

 In fact, the only things to fall from the sky were artillery shell fragments.
 Shrapel showered Los Angeles and destroyed homes.
 Three people died in car crashes while driving around in the hysteria (the city was put under a blackout).
 Two people died from heart attacks.
 Exploding shells in the sky only added to the confusion and sightings of mysterious lights, objects, etc. Per History.com, Coastal Artillery Corps Colonel John G. Murphy later said, "Imagination could have easily disclosed many shapes in the sky in the midst of that weird symphony of noise and color."